official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 *  ‘The Iraqi Tribes: Their Identity and Role in Internal Security’, produced in
 *  ‘The Iraqi Ba’ath Party’, produced in February 2002;
 *  ‘The Iraqi Opposition’, produced in June 2002; and
-*  ‘Infrastructure Briefing Memorandum’, produced in January 2002.17
+*  ‘Infrastructure Briefing Memorandum’, produced in January 2002.[^17]

 June 2002;

-17 Minute Scarlett to Powell, 1 August 2002, ‘Iraq: Classified Reading Material’.
+[^17]: Minute Scarlett to Powell, 1 August 2002, ‘Iraq: Classified Reading Material’.

 102

-The Report of the Iraq Inquiry57.
-It is clear from the documents on the No.10 files that Mr Blair had read them.
+57. It is clear from the documents on the No.10 files that Mr Blair had read them.

-58. When No.10 asked for reading material for Mr Gordon Brown, the Chancellor of the Exchequer, Mr Scarlett provided the same documents.18
+58. When No.10 asked for reading material for Mr Gordon Brown, the Chancellor of the Exchequer, Mr Scarlett provided the same documents.[^18]

 59. Further information from the DIS ‘Proliferation Study of Iraq’ and its ‘aide memoire on WMD and Proliferation’ can be found in Section 4.2.